Pallavi-18-07-1999/orm-framework/README.md

 # Usage
 1) downlaod the  file from this repository and place it in any location.
-2) go to the gui folder and run the batch file named as .bat.
+2) go to the gui folder and run the batch file named as  GUITool.bat.

 ![rsz_1dbsettigs](https://user-images.githubusercontent.com/66680113/87186074-73e89b00-c308-11ea-9262-b9ddfd4298ac.png)